starlingvibes/alx-low_level_programming/0x08-recursion/README.md

-function that returns the value of x raised to the power of y function that returns the natural square root of a number function that checks for prime number
+function that returns the value of x raised to the power of y function that returns the natural square root of a number function that checks for prime number function that checks if a string is a palindrome